PepsiCo beats Q1 revenue forecasts as price increases moderate

 But the company saw 11% sales growth in Asia Pacific and 10% sales growth in Europe.

+PepsiCo Chairman and CEO Ramon Laguarta said the company is optimistic that consumer demand will continue to rise this year in the U.S. and elsewhere.

+“The consumer, globally, we think is very resilient,” Laguarta said during a conference call with investors.
+“It's basically supported by two facts: very low unemployment or quite low unemployment globally and wages growing at a good pace in the majority of the countries where we participate.”

-Sales in Europe grew despite fewer products on grocery shelves in some countries.
-Carrefour, one of Europe’s largest supermarket chains, announced in January that it was pulling PepsiCo products from store shelves in France, Belgium, Spain and Italy due to unacceptable price increases.
+In Europe, sales were driven by demand in Eastern Europe, Laguarta said.
+In Western Europe, consumers saw fewer PepsiCo snacks and drinks on grocery shelves during the quarter.
+Carrefour, one of Europe’s largest supermarket chains, announced in January that it was pulling PepsiCo products from stores in France, Belgium, Spain and Italy due to unacceptable price increases.
 The two companies resolved their pricing dispute and Carrefour began restocking PepsiCo products in early April.

+The company said it also saw double-digit organic revenue growth in Mexico, Brazil, Egypt, Pakistan, China and Australia.

+But Laguarta added a note of caution.
+Consumer spending in China remains cautious, he said, and PepsiCo is also keeping a close eye on lower-income consumers in the U.S., who are buying fewer snacks or switching to store brands in the face of higher prices.

 PepsiCo has leaned heavily into price increases over the past two years to combat higher ingredient costs.
 The fourth quarter of 2023 was the company's eighth straight quarter of double-digit percentage price increases.